Saturday, November 30, 2013

 It should be noted that during the same period the German Red Army Faction / Baader-Meinhof group, the Italian Red Brigades, the Japanese Red Army, the Uruguayan Tupamaros, the Argentine Montoneros, etc. all were more competent and had more of an impact than the WU.
 The WU specialized in bombing bathrooms in federal government offices.
 Their most successful action was freeing Timothy Leary from jail.
 They did get a bomb in a Pentagon bathroom once and in the prosecutor’s office bathroom after the bloody Attica slaughter.
 They did blow up that damned cop statue at Haymarket in Chicago twice.
 And they did free one BLA member, I think.
 The rest of those bombings were pinpricks.

 So what was their class basis?
 Well even WU said they had to beat the upper-class whiteness out of themselves.
 Let’s take Bernadine Dohrn and Bill Ayers, two of the most well-known.
 Ayers is now a very white retired professor of Education at the U of Illinois, and was the son of the CEO of Comm.
 Ed., the most hated utility in Illinois.
 Dohrn is now a very white professor of Law at Northwestern University and grew up in an upper-middle class suburb of Milwaukee.
 She got a JD from the University of Chicago before becoming the most radical Ms. Dohrn.
 These two married each other.
 Dohrn was the main WU spokesperson.
-So you tell me who led this bunch.
+So you tell me what class background led this bunch?

 Jacobs is somewhat myopic in his admiration for the WU, as if they were the only people bombing anything.
 Even here in Minneapolis, or in Madison, WI, far from any WU cell, bombings were semi-regular.
 I.E. you don’t need a Weatherman to know which way the bomb blows.
 He also seems not to be aware of the activities of the rest of the left except his tiny area of it.
 No mention is made of the revolutionary union work of black workers in Detroit under the various DRUMs, for instance.
 He is totally unaware of SWP/ SL/ WWP/ PL/The Trend/CP or any of the many ‘Marxist-Leninist’ groups outside his 3rd World radical orbit.
 As a result he understates the number of leftists and overstates the influence of WU continually.
-But then that is a failing of some leftists who see part of the elephant, but not all in their histories.
+But then that is a failing of many leftists who see part of the elephant, but not all in their histories.
 (See review of “Revolution in the Air,” below)

 Most of the WU members eventually rose from the underground, the last one 25 years after the 1969 ‘Days of Rage’ in Chicago, spending short times in prison or on probation or with fines.
 Some that didn’t went on to other groups.
 Several attempted robbing a Brinks truck in 1981 and were sent to jail for many years due to that botched job.